 Shattered Sun Cleric is a powerful card in Paladin since you can almost always guarantee a target for it with your Hero Power.

-Guardian of Kings is a strong late game card that can provide some much needed stability if you are low on health.
+is a strong late game card that can provide some much needed stability if you are low on health.

 Here we will talk about some of the cards that are not included to help you understand and identify weaker cards, hopefully improving your deck building skills.